 - 1) Look over the apparatus: Speaker on a stand, with one LVDT to measure cone displacement.
 Waveforms are generated by the computer, amplified, and sent through a resistor to the speaker (thus approximating a current source).
-The computer is also used to measure current flow through the speaker and displacement of its cone (using the attached LVDT). - 2) First, double-click on the SpeakerAcq program.
-Initially, set up the waveform generator controls as follows, to obtain a maximum-amplitude square wave at about 5 hz: Set the 'Waveform' control to 'Square', the 'Frequency' control to 5, and the 'Amplitude' control to 5.
+The computer is also used to measure current flow through the speaker and displacement of its cone (using the attached LVDT). - 2) First, open the folder named speaker on the desktop and then open Speaker.exe.
+Initially, set up the waveform generator controls as follows, to obtain a maximum-amplitude square wave at about 5 hz: Set the 'Waveform' control to 'Square', the 'Frequency' control to 5, and the 'Amplitude' control to 2.
 Leave the 'DC Offset' control at zero.
-Set the data acquisition time control to about 0.4 seconds.
-The displacement of the cone is displayed as channel 0, and the current flow through the speaker coil (the forcing function) is displayed as channel 1.
-What you want to see is a square wave with 'ringing' wiggles after each shift in level that gradually die out.
-Use a low enough frequency for the square wave that the ringing dies out completely before the square wave again changes level.
-This is the step response of the speaker, approximately equivalent (in this lab) to the free response you obtained by pulling down the mass and releasing it.
-When you have a good display of the ringing, turn off the data acquisition.
+Note that when changing waveforms or frequencies, you must wait a few seconds for the computer to equilibrate and output correct data.

-Fig. II.9
+Speaker with a Square Wave Fig. II.9